gusvendegna/tileD/README.md

 This application heavily relies on (and is inspired by) the [pytile](https://github.com/bachya/pytile) library.
 Shoutout to that guy for reverse engineering the Tile devices API.

-I would have coded this in a real JS framework but I did not want to reverse engineer the pytile library.
+I would have coded this in a real (JS) framework but I did not want to convert the pytile library.
 IDK anything about flask so bear with me.

 ## Installation